-When it comes to balancing finances, managing bills, or even figuring banks services, it can be a struggle to find the best solutions to your needs or navigate a numbers-and policy-heavy website.
+When it comes to balancing finances and managing bills, it can be a struggle to find the best solutions to your needs or navigate a numbers-and policy-heavy website.

 It’s an industry that isn’t necessarily geared towards customer service but could definitely benefit from it.

-No surprise here: this is where banking chatbot examples come in.
+No surprise here: this is where a chatbot come in.

-You’ve seen app incarnations like Mint and Simple pop up to help people keep their finances on track, and those are exactly the kind of services that translate well to chatbot examples.
+You’ve seen app incarnations like Mint and Simple pop up to help people keep their finances on track, and those are exactly the kind of services that translate well to chatbots.

-But banks themselves can benefit themselves and their customers by implementing chatbot technology.
+But banks can provide a benefit to their customers by implementing chatbot technology.

-Chatbot examples in the banking industry can reduce wait times for solving issues with accounts and transactions, provide information on a bank’s services that customers should be using, and can be used to help them plan long-term goals like buying a house or setting up a college fund.
+Chatbots in the banking industry can reduce wait times for solving issues with accounts and transactions, provide information on a bank’s services, and help plan long-term goals like buying a house or setting up a college fund.

-The issue with banks and bots is that banks with very sensitive, and consumers are often hesitant to share that information.
+The issue with banks and bots is that banks handle very sensitive information, and consumers are often hesitant to share that information.

-Bank of America only recently began to roll out their newest addition to the team: Erica, their resident Chatbot.
-Erica offers an excellent take on a customer service chatbot example done right.
+Bank of America only recently began to roll out its newest addition to the team: Erica, their resident Chatbot.

-And in just 3 months, Erica’s already racked up 1 million users.
+In her first 3 months, Erica’s racked up 1 million users.

 Reportedly, customers mostly use this chatbot for looking up transactions (users can search for specific transactions in the bot).